Former MLB player Aubrey Huff goes on rant about masks amid coronavirus pandemic

 He added: "Just because that is your plight in life, doesn't mean the whole world has to shut down."

-Earlier in the day, he came to his own conclusion that the best thing for our country is to take our masks off, which he says would "build up our immunity" because "at some point, we're all bound to encounter it [the virus] if it's as contagious as the 'experts' say it is."
+Earlier in the day, he came to his own conclusion that the best thing for our country is to take the masks off, which he says would "build up our immunity" because "at some point, we're all bound to encounter it [the virus] if it's as contagious as the 'experts' say it is."

-Health experts have urged the importance of wearing masks to limit the spread of the virus, including Surgeon General Jerome Adams who said the masks actually give you more freedom to go out.
+Health experts have highlighted the importance of wearing masks to limit the spread of the virus, including Surgeon General Jerome Adams, who said the masks actually give you more freedom to go out.

 WEARING A SURGICAL MASK CAN REDUCE CORONAVIRUS TRANSMISSION BY UP TO 75 PERCENT, STUDY SAYS